lucamul/Eiger-NOC2/README.md

 ## Running an Experiment

 In `experiments.py`, you will find different experiments that you can run from the RAMP paper.
 You can expand and modify these experiments by altering the lists of parameters in the dictionary.
-For example, `port` is a test with default parameters.
+For example, `default` is a test with default parameters.
 To run any experiment, change to the `/home/ubuntu/kaiju/experiment` folder and run:

 ```
 python setup_hosts.py --color -c us-west-2 -nc NUM_CLIENTS -ns NUM_SERVERS --experiment EXP --tag example